 The time that it takes from taking your initial instructions to the final resolution of the matter depends largely on the stage at which the case is resolved.
-If a settlement is reached during pre-claim conciliation, the case is likely to take 4 – 6 weeks.
-If the claim proceeds to a final hearing, the case is likely to take 9 – 12 months (this depends upon which Employment Tribunal is hearing the claim and the complexity of your case).
+If a settlement is reached during pre-claim conciliation, the case is likely to take 4 to 6 weeks.
+If the claim proceeds to a final hearing, the case is likely to take 9 to 12 months (this depends upon which Employment Tribunal is hearing the claim and the complexity of your case).
 This is just an estimate and we will be able to give you a more accurate timescale once we have more information and as the matter progresses.

 Funding for Employment Tribunal claims